orbitsdev/luckybet-admin/bets_api.md

     "data": {
-        "date": ["The date field must be a valid date"], "per_page": ["The per page field must be between 1 and 100"], "game_type_id": ["The selected game type id is invalid"] }
+        "date": ["The date field must be a valid date"], "per_page": ["The per page field must be between 1 and 100"], "is_rejected": ["The is rejected field must be true, false, 0, or 1"], "is_claimed": ["The is claimed field must be true, false, 0, or 1"], "game_type_id": ["The selected game type id is invalid"] }
 }